SyedHaseeb1/extensions_hsb/README.md

 # HSB Extensions Library

 ## Overview
-The HSB Extensions Library is a powerful collection of Kotlin extensions designed to simplify your Android development tasks and enhance code readability.
-With a wide range of utility functions and extensions, this library is here to make your development journey smoother.
+The extensions_hsb Library is a powerful collection of Kotlin extensions designed to simplify your Android Kotlin development tasks and enhance code readability with reusability in mind.
+With a wide range of utility extension functions, this library is here to make your development journey smoother and very easy.

 ## Installation
-You can quickly integrate the HSB Extensions Library into your project.
-Add the following to your project's build.gradle file:
+You can quickly integrate the extensions_hsb Library into your Android Kotlin project.
+Add the following to your project's build.gradle file, either using KTS or Groovy Gradle:

 ### Gradle (Groovy)